 [Note: an important update has been added to this article.
 Look for it at the very end of the piece]

-On Saturday morning, the 1st of February 2014, 29-year-old Pedro Rivera was at home with his young family, about to enjoy a day off, when he heard something on his police scanner about a car crash in town.
+On Saturday morning, February 1, 2014, 29-year-old Pedro Rivera was at home with his young family, about to enjoy a day off, when he heard something on his police scanner about a car crash.
 He noted the address: Main and Capen Streets, in the downtown.

 It’s a fairly inexpensive device every radio, print and television newsroom should have.